The Simpsons episode guides: The Simpsons One Step Beyond Forever!: A Complete Guide to Our Favorite Family …Continued Yet Again

 The Simpsons One Step Beyond Forever!: A Complete Guide to Our Favorite Family ...Continued Yet Again is the third sequel to the Simpsons episode guide The Simpsons: A Complete Guide to Our Favorite Family.
 It was edited by Jesse L. McCann and like its predecessors, has an episode-by-episode guide to seasons 13 and 14 of The Simpsons.
 Each season begins with production art and ends with character designs.
 The first episode covered in the book is "Treehouse of Horror XII", the last being "Moe Baby Blues".
 Each episode guide includes quotes, a "Stuff You May Have Missed" section, and references to films, television shows, and books.
 As in the previous three books, each episode includes a character profile sidebar.
 All special guest stars appearing in seasons 13–14 are listed with the episode they appeared in.
 The last pages of the book include character designs, couch gags, Homer's "D'oh!"s and "Mmmmm"s, an Itchy & Scratchy filmography, a "Who Does What Voice" section, songs featured on the show, and Church marquees.

 Simpsons World: The Ultimate Episode Guide: Seasons 1–20

 Simpsons World: The Ultimate Episode Guide: Seasons 1–20 is the fourth sequel to the Simpsons episode guide The Simpsons: A Complete Guide to Our Favorite Family.
-The book covers seasons one to twenty, covering "Simpsons Roasting on an Open Fire" through "Coming to Homerica".
-The book was released on October 26, 2010, in the United States.
+At 1200 pages long, the book covers The Simpsons shorts from The Tracey Ullman Show ("Good Night" through "TV Simpsons") as well seasons one to twenty ("Simpsons Roasting on an Open Fire" through "Coming to Homerica").
+The book was released on October 26, 2010, in the United States, and two days later in the UK.
 Like its predecessors, it uses the same basic structure; however, the guide to each episode occupies two pages, giving every episode from seasons one to ten double pages.
+The book also contains other Simpsons facts and lists, such as a list of every couch gag, every time Homer has said "D'oh!" or "Mmm…", and a list of the show's celebrity guest stars.